huzheng16/ZhengHuLab/content/authors/liangzhen/_index.md

 - Graduate Students
 ---

-Liangzhen Hou is a graduate student under the joint PhD program of University of Macau & SIAT.
+Liangzhen is a graduate student under the joint PhD program of University of Macau & SIAT.
 In Hu lab, Liangzhen is interested in quantifying gene regulatory networks be laveraging both scRNA-seq and lineage tracing data.